m-ihb/speedtest-server/README.md

 curl -Lso- https://raw.githubusercontent.com/m-ihb/speedtest-server/master/script.sh | bash
 ```

-The result should be like this:
+The result out put will be as the following:

 ...

 # To ADD or to REMOVE the speedtest servers

-First you need to clone this repository, and edit the `script.sh` files, you can search the server's id number from this page: [Speedtest List Server](https://williamyaps.github.io/wlmjavascript/servercli.html)
+Clone this repository, and edit the `script.sh` files, you can search the server's id number from this page: [Speedtest List Server](https://williamyaps.github.io/wlmjavascript/servercli.html)

-The line that you must edit:
+The code line(s) that needs to be editted:

 ```bash
 speed() {